What are the different Types of CBD

-What is this CBD people speak of?
+What is CBD oil?
 How does it work on such a wide variety of problems; from mental, to physical and internal to external?
 Does it have you wondering what’s the best type of CBD for you to take with so many available options?
 Let’s take a deeper look into the different types of CBD and how to choose the best option for you!

 There are three main types of CBD products that are currently being manufactured.
-These are Full Spectrum, Broad Spectrum, and Isolates.
+These forms of CBD are Full Spectrum, Broad Spectrum, and Isolates.
 Below is a breakdown of each one.

 The Difference Between Hemp and Marijuana

-Another reason why someone might want to choose a broad-spectrum product would be due to having a job or are in a position for drug screens.
+Another reason why someone might want to choose a broad-spectrum hemp extract would be due to having a job or being in a position for drug screens.
 Many people fall into this category from bus drivers, construction workers, nurses, and government employees.
-All have to be careful when choosing the right CBD products.
-When choosing a broad spectrum product for this reason, always make sure you are purchasing from a company that supplies third party lab testing or a COA (certificate of analysis) to verify there is no detectible THC within the product.
-With our KC Hemp Co. tinctures, you can easily scan the QR code on the bottom of every bottle for instant access to the third party lab tests showing the full cannabinoid profile in that bottle.
+Depending on the State you live in and regulations surrounding your industry you have to be careful when buying CBD products.
+When choosing a broad spectrum product for this reason, always make sure you are purchasing from a company that supplies third party lab testing or a COA (certificate of analysis) to verify the product is THC-free.
+With our KC Hemp Co. broad spectrum cbd tinctures, you can easily scan the QR code on the bottom of every bottle for instant access to the third party lab tests showing the full cannabinoid profile in that bottle.

 You also will want to be cognizant of the carrier oils in the products.
 Hemp seed oil is often used as a carrier oil and makes for a great delivery system for the CBD, but it can potentially cause false negatives on drug screenings.
 For this reason, KC Hemp Co. only uses USDA Certified Organic MCT Oil (fractionated coconut oil).
 In doing so, it also provides a much cleaner tasting product and clearer in color.

-Now that you know what the different types of CBD products are, hop on over to our recent blog post on ways to take CBD.
-Where Austin Williams, discusses the benefits of the many different ways to take CBD.
+Now that you know what the different types of CBD plant extracts are, hop on over to our recent blog post on ways to take CBD.
+Where we discuss the benefits of the many different ways to take CBD.